How to Create Customizable SkyView GPS/GNSS Antenna Reception Quality Pattern (Coverage Heat Map) Reports? (In Microsoft® Excel)

 10. On the Paste Raw MTTplus Data tab, select the first top-left field (A1), then use Ctrl+V to paste all the data.

-11. Select the Coverage Graph tab to view the resulting polar graph for the satellite reception (heat) map, with linear elevation axis.
+11. Select the Coverage Graph Linear tab to view the resulting polar graph for the satellite reception (heat) map, with linear elevation axis.

 12. Save the file.